lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-07-02-Finish_your_degree.md

 When he and his colleagues founded PayPal in the late 1990s, they got for free the fruits of research from across the academic world.
-As we saw, the computer was created through by universities and public funding, as was the the Internet.
+As we saw, the computer was created through by universities and public funding, as was the Internet.
 The World Wide Web concept itself came from CERN, a publicly funded research institution.
 Tim Berners-Lee gave us the Web for nothing.
 Thiel turned all that freely given research into billions of dollars and unquantifiable political influence, but turned his back on the source of his wealth and power.
+We are now witnessing the [defunding of American science](https://thebulletin.org/2025/06/time-for-congress-to-save-american-scienceand-the-nation/) and I would not be surprised to learn that Thiel had a hand in that.
 Bill Gates learned a different lesson from his life trajectory, and has given [lavish gifts](https://en.wikipedia.org/wiki/William_Gates_Building) to computer science departments in the USA